rrrene/elixir-style-guide/README.md

   <sup>[[link](#kernel-functions)]</sup>

 * <a name="stdlib-modules"></a>
   Be wary of naming modules the same as modules in the stdlib.
-Sometimes `YourProject.DataTypeString` is a less error-prone choice as the seemingly cleaner `YourProject.DataType.String` because aliasing the later in a module makes the *normal* `String` module unavailable.
+Sometimes `YourProject.DataTypeString` is a less error-prone choice as the seemingly cleaner `YourProject.DataType.String` because aliasing the latter in a module makes the *normal* `String` module unavailable.
   <sup>[[link](#stdlib-modules)]</sup>